agb32/cosmadoc/docs/source/slurm.md

     export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

-### Using the cordelia queue to submit single core jobs without taking up a whole node

-Use:

-    #SBATCH -n 1

-    #SBATCH -p cordelia

-    #SBATCH --cpu-per-task=1

-    #SBATCH --mem-per-cpu=4096

-    (and other standard options)

-Cordelia is a shared queue, so multiple users run jobs simultaneously on these nodes.

-The cosma7-shm queue can also be used for large memory requirements.
-These are single nodes, though not exclusive (i.e. multiple user jobs can run simultaneously).

 ### Using non-uniform resources per node in a single job (heterogenous jobs)

 Slurm allows requesting multiple node configurations in one batch submission: